 The basic idea behind all statistical methods of data analysis is to make inferences about a population by studying a relatively small sample chosen from it.
-As an illustration, consider a machine that makes steel rods for use in optical storage devices.
-The specification for the diameter of the rods is 0.45 ± 0.02 cm.
+As an illustration, 2 consider a machine that makes steel rods for use in optical storage devices.
+The specification for the diameter of the rods is $0.45 \pm 0.02$ cm.
 During the last hour, the machine has made 1000 rods.
-The quality engineer wants to know approximately how many of these rods meet the specification.
-He does not have time to measure all 1000 rods.
-So he draws a random sample of 50 rods, measures them, and finds that 46 of them (92%) meet the diameter specification.
+A team of quality engineers want to know approximately how many of these rods meet the specification.
+They do not have time to measure all 1000 rods.
+So they draw a random sample of 50 rods, measure them, and find that 46 of them (92%) meet the diameter specification.
 Now, it is unlikely that the sample of 50 rods represents the population of 1000 perfectly.
 The proportion of good rods in the population is likely to differ somewhat from the sample proportion of 92%.
-What the engineer needs to know is just how large that difference is likely to be.
+What the engineers need to know is just how large that difference is likely to be.
 For example, is it plausible that the population percentage could be as high as 95%?
 98%?
 As low as 90%?
 85%?

-Here are some specific questions that the engineer might need to answer on the basis of these sample data:
+Here are some specific questions that might need to be answered on the basis of these sample data:

-- The engineer needs to compute a rough estimate of the likely size of the difference between the sample proportion and the population proportion.
-How large is a typical difference for this kind of sample? - The quality engineer needs to note in a logbook the percentage of acceptable rods manufactured in the last hour.
-Having observed that 92% of the sample rods were good, he will indicate the percentage of acceptable rods in the population as an interval of the form $92\% \pm x\%$, where x is a number calculated to provide reasonable certainty that the true population percentage is in the interval.
+- 1. It is necessary to compute a rough estimate of the likely size of the difference between the sample proportion and the population proportion.
+How large is a typical difference for this kind of sample? - 2.
+The percentage of acceptable rods manufactured in the last hour will be recorded in a logbook.
+Since 92% of the sample rods were good, the percentage of acceptable rods in the population will be expressed as an interval of the form $92\% \pm x\%$ , where x is a number calculated to provide reasonable certainty that the true population percentage is in the interval.
 How should x be calculated? - 3.
-The engineer wants to be fairly certain that the percentage of good rods is at least 90%; otherwise he will shut down the process for recalibration.
-How certain can he be that at least 90% of the 1000 rods are good?
+The engineers want to be fairly certain that the percentage of good rods is at least 90%; otherwise they will shut down the process for recalibration.
+How certain can they be that at least 90% of the 1000 rods are good?